 Brooklyn Poets Code of Conduct

 Brooklyn Poets will not tolerate any instances of discrimination, harassment or other form of abuse in conjunction with any of our programs.
 Respect and consideration for others, both within and outside our programs, are core values to be upheld by all participants.
 Discrimination against and/or harassment of community members on the basis of race, ethnicity, sex, gender identity or expression, sexual orientation, disability, national origin, religion, age, marital status, veteran status or any other factor is unacceptable and will not be tolerated.
 Program participants are expected to adhere to all federal, state and local laws and regulations.
 Should a board or staff member, independent contractor, volunteer or program participant be found to violate any aspect of the organization’s code of conduct, Brooklyn Poets reserves the right to dismiss them from the program.
-Consequences may include, but not be limited to, dismissal from the current activity, suspension, and/or ineligibility for all future activities.
-If you have any issues to report, please do not hesitate to contact Board President Isaac Myers III (firstname.lastname@example.org), Executive Director Jason Koo (email@example.com) or Development Manager renée kay (firstname.lastname@example.org), and they will get back to you as soon as possible.
+Consequences may include, but not be limited to dismissal from the current activity, suspension, ineligibility for all future activities, and/or loss of payment or fees.
+If you have any issues to report, please do not hesitate to contact Board President Isaac Myers III (email@example.com), Executive Director Jason Koo (firstname.lastname@example.org) or Development Manager renée kay (email@example.com), and they will get back to you as soon as possible.